 It is worth noting that with their technology, you can build multiple files, concurrently, within the project, on the same machine.

 I've been trying to track down what they do, it seems to involve having a PDB file for each parallel cl.exe instance.
 I have disabled the semaphore locally for cl.exe, and am building without Incredibuild, but I am unable to recreate any problems at present.
 Do you know the best way to recreate the problem that lead to the introduction of the semaphore in the first place?

-#3 Updated by Arseny Kapoulkine about 8 years ago
+#3 Updated by Arseny Kapoulkine over 8 years ago

 The "magic option" involves having a PDB file for each separate agent, which is hard to setup manually.
 If you want to work with IncrediBuild, the best option I found is to use /Z7 command-line switch instead of /Zi or /ZI.
 This gets rid of intermediate PDB files completely by embedding debug information inside the object files.
 The final PDB (generated by linker) is still present, of course, but link is usually local anyway.